Crying in Primark...(V)

 But I'm not.
 I'm really truly not.

-I just saw in the mirror the damage that I'd done to myself.
-The strain that I'd put my already exhausted body through by constantly feeding it poison every day for years and blithely expecting it to cope.
+I was crying, because standing in that changing room I could finally see the damage that I'd done to myself.
+The strain that I'd put my already exhausted body through by feeding it poison every day for years and blithely expecting it to cope.

 The way that I just piled more and more shit on myself and took everything that I once had for granted.

 Not because I was no longer a size 8.

 I cried because I realised that my body had kept me alive despite every single rubbish thing that I'd done to it.